U.S. had its slowest week of first-dose vaccinations since July, worrying health experts ahead of flu season

-This slowdown is partly because millions of Americans have already been either fully or partially vaccinated.
+This slowdown is partly because millions of Americans have been either fully or partially vaccinated.
 About 55 percent of Americans are fully vaccinated, while about 64 percent have received at least one dose of a coronavirus vaccine.
 But it also comes amid an unwelcome comeback of infections and deaths across the country, and as the United States falls behind in overall vaccination rates globally, despite having had a months-long head start in immunizing its population.

 Vaccination rates mostly rose from December 2020 through April in America as more people became eligible for vaccination, the CDC data show.
 At the peak, April 8, nearly 2.6 million people received their first shot.
 Rates fell again until July, when the highly transmissible delta variant increased coronavirus case numbers, pushing more people to get vaccinated.
 In August, vaccination rates started dropping again.

-The hardest hit regions in the United States, in terms of deaths, hospitalizations and infections per capita, are also where vaccination rates are low, according to figures compiled by The Washington Post, adding more weight to assertions from health professionals that vaccinations help shield the population from the coronavirus.
+The hardest-hit regions in the United States, in terms of deaths, hospitalizations and infections per capita, are also where vaccination rates are low, according to figures compiled by The Washington Post, adding more weight to assertions from health professionals that vaccinations help shield the population from the coronavirus.

 Alabama, where deaths have risen by 200 percent from last week, has the fourth-lowest vaccination rate in the country, among the 50 states, the District of Columbia and five U.S. territories.
 The United States as a whole saw deaths rise by 7 percent over the same period.